-BIO-202L Human Biology Laboratory
+BIO-202L Human Biology Laboratory 1.0 Units/ 3.0 hours LAB

 This course will cover concepts and theories in human biology such as: organization, structure, function, heredity, evolution, the human species in the environment, and major human conditions and diseases.
 This laboratory course is recommended to be taken concurrently with or after successfully completing Human Biology (BIO 202).
+Prerequisite: BIO 202

-Prerequisite: BIO 202 Corequisite: BIO 202
+Corequisite: BIO 202